Unit Guide for Daily Warm-Ups

 Week 1

-• Monday: What problems did Progressives want to fix?
+• Monday: What problems were Progressives trying to fix in society?

-• Tuesday: How did reformers try to make change?
+• Tuesday: How did reformers try to create change?

-• Friday: Name one reform from this era.
+• Friday: Name one specific reform from this era.

 Week 2

-• Monday: How did the government become more involved?
+• Wednesday: How did the government regulate big business?

 Unit 7: The Women’s Suffrage Movement